virtuald/onnac/Documentation/readme.txt

 ---------------------

-If Onnac doesn't do something that you think it should be able to do, or if you're just bored and want to write some PHP, then contact us and maybe we can give you some good ideas.
+If Onnac doesn't do something that you think it should be able to do, or if you're just bored and want to write some PHP, then contact me and maybe I can give you some good ideas.
 Theres still a lot of ideas I've been meaning to implement, I've just never gotten around to doing it.
+See todo.txt

-	Dustin Spicuzza (randomperson83@hotmail.com)
+	Dustin Spicuzza (dustin@virtualroadside.com)

 5. Contributors